 - Gathering feedback from stakeholders and customers to meet their needs and expectations.

 Product owners need to balance competing priorities to succeed.
-They make decisions that meet user needs, business goals, and success metrics.
+They make decisions that meet user needs, business goals and success metrics.

-Interaction with the development team
+Interacts with the dev team

-Here are some ways they do that:
+Here’s how they do that:

 - Engages in backlog refinement sessions to keep the backlog organized and up to date.